ninabarzh/broomstick/content/posts/nova.md

 ### Late notification

-Clinical Diagnostics discovered the breach on 6 July but did not inform BDO (the data controller) until 6 August—a full month later—delaying notification by weeks instead of the GDPR-mandated 72 hours.
+Clinical Diagnostics discovered the breach on 6 July but did not inform BDO (the data controller) until 6 August, a full month later, delaying notification by weeks instead of the GDPR-mandated 72 hours.
 BDO itself then informed the Dutch Data Protection Authority (AP).

 ### Ransom payment and secrecy

-Reports indicate that Clinical Diagnostics paid a multi-million-euro ransom to Nova in hopes of preventing further leaks—an admission the lab would not openly confirm, though indirect hints suggest as much.
+Reports indicate that Clinical Diagnostics paid a multi-million-euro ransom to Nova in hopes of preventing further leaks, an admission the lab would not openly confirm, though indirect hints suggest as much.

 ### Regulatory inquiry and possible penalties

 The Autoriteit Persoonsgegevens (AP) has launched an investigation to determine whether the lab violated GDPR rules around timely breach notification and damage mitigation.
 Under Article 33, breaches must be reported within 72 hours; under Article 34, affected individuals must be informed “without undue delay.”
 Late notification may afford fines up to €20 million or 4 % of global turnover.

-Worryingly, some of those affected were residents of women’s shelters, exposing vulnerable individuals to heightened risk—an oversight that only adds to the disaster.
+Worryingly, some of those affected were residents of women’s shelters, exposing vulnerable individuals to heightened risk, an oversight that only adds to the disaster.

 ---